HectorH06/Yutubify/README.md

 4. Place both last steps on a single file named secrets.json

+5. Publish your app on youtube, and sign in with the mail you created the project, then trust it and that's pretty much all

 ## Features

 - Transforms spotify playlists into youtube playlists or so